llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

             * *exp* `present` -> *exp* `map` with a `ompx_hold,alloc`
               map type.
     * Notes:
-        * See the discussion of the `present` clause under "Supported Features" in `README-OpenACC-status.md` for a description of associated diagnostics and for an explanation of the impact of this design on Clacc users.
+        * See the discussion of the `present` clause under "OpenMP Extensions" in `README-OpenACC-status.md` for a description of associated diagnostics and for an explanation of the impact of this design on Clacc users.
         * Clacc does not currently support translating `present` to calls to `omp_target_is_present` for the following reasons:
             * `omp_target_is_present` is fine for checking that data